PedroZZaneti/WSH/Prova/readme.md

 ## Running the Project

+1- Open a terminal at the backend folder and run: npm run import

-1- Open a terminal in the main folder and run: json-server database.json --port 3000
+2- Open a terminal in main folder and run: json-server database.json --port 3000

-2- In the backend folder, open another terminal and run: npx ts-node dashboard-api.ts
+3- In the backend folder, open another terminal and run: npx ts-node dashboard-api.ts

-3- Now everything that everything is running just open index.html or customers.html
+4- Now everything that everything is running just open index.html or customers.html